JeffreyWay/Laravel-From-Scratch-Blog-Project/README.md

 4. Record/Track and display the "views_count" for each post.
 5. Allow registered users to "follow" certain authors.
 When they publish a new post, an email should be delivered to all followers.
 6. Allow registered users to "bookmark" certain posts that they enjoyed.
 Then display their bookmarks in a corresponding settings page.
+7. Add an account page to update your username and upload an avatar for your profile.